JorgeLievano/github-actions-academind/README.md

 Update the deploy workflow to to met the following requirements:
 1. Add a new job to build the application and upload the artifacts to the workflow build artifacts space.
-2. Download the artifacts in the deploy job and output the content of the current directory.
+2. Download the artifacts in the deploy job and print out the content of the current directory.
+3. Use jobs ouputs to get the JS file name from the artifact produced in the build job and print out that value in the deploy job.